SamNguyen2k5/NUSC-ISC-FootballAnalysis/reports/2510/report-01.typ

 #figure(
-  caption: [Two of the controversial incidents in the Thailand v Philippines ASEAN Cup semi-final legs.], )[]
+  caption: [Two of the controversial incidents in the Thailand v Philippines ASEAN Cup semi-final legs.], )[
+  #image("motivation/asean-cup-phi-tha.png", width: 70%)
+  #image("motivation/asean-cup-tha-phi.png", width: 70%)
+]

 In light of the mentioned shortcomings, this project aims to build an end-to-end solution for reconstructing game events in 3D under limited data conditions, with potential applications in refereeing, analytics and broadcasting.

 == Scope of the Independent Study Course project

 The first stage of the project will be a survey of foundational methods in the field registration stage.
-The aim is to reconstruct a model of a football field
+The aim is to reconstruct a model of a football field by locating all lines with its respected position on the field.
+Any image of a football can be uniquely described by a homography transformation from a template football field.
+This transformation will be the input for the _Camera calibration_ task through calibration algorithms such as Zhang's @zhang_flexible_2000 or Bradski's @bradski_icra_2010, which will be part of the second milestone of the project.

 == The suggested pipeline